Egsagon/celcat-bot/README.md

 3. Setup workflow
     - Configure the workflow in `.github/workflows/update.yml` (see cron interval)
     - Upload your work to a private repo
-    - Verify data has been
+    - Verify your [Google Calendar](https://calendar.google.com/calendar) has been updated.

 ## License